James Rodríguez: 2018 World Cup, 2019 Copa América and 2021 Copa América

-On 28 May 2021, James was ruled out of the squad for the 2021 Copa América due to his lack of conditioning, i.e. for not having the optimal physical level, as he had recently been recovering from injury.

-2022 World Cup
+2022 World Cup qualification and 2024 Copa América

-After Colombia's failure to qualify for the 2022 FIFA World Cup, James admitted that he was uncertain about his future with the team.
+After Colombia's failure to qualify for the 2022 FIFA World Cup, Rodríguez admitted that he was uncertain about his future with the team.
 "I don't know what's coming regarding the next phases, I don't know if I'm going to be there or not," he told Diario Sport.
 "What I do know is that it breaks my heart to lose, it bothers me not qualifying and this can't happen again."

-2024 Copa América

 On 15 June 2024, Rodríguez earned his 100th international cap in a 3–0 friendly win over Bolivia.
 On 21 June, he was selected in the 26-man squad for the 2024 Copa América.
 In the quarter-final match against Panama, he scored a penalty and provided two assists in the first half of a 5–0 victory.
 In the semi-final clash against Uruguay, he provided the assist from a corner kick for Jefferson Lerma's winner in a 1–0 victory to send his national team to the final.
-This assist was his sixth at the tournament, which allowed James to surpass Messi's record for the most assists in a single edition of Copa América.
+This assist was his sixth at the tournament, which allowed Rodríguez to surpass Messi's record for the most assists in a single edition of Copa América.

+2026 World Cup and retirement

+Rodríguez was selected in Colombia's 26-man squad for the 2026 FIFA World Cup, becoming the eighth Colombian player to appear in three FIFA World Cup tournaments.
+In Colombia's second group-stage match, he made his 10th World Cup appearance in a 1–0 victory over DR Congo, equaling the record for most World Cup appearances by a Colombian player, previously set by Freddy Rincón and Carlos Valderrama.
+On 27 June, he made his record-breaking 11th World Cup appearance in a goalless draw with Portugal.
+He made his 131st international appearance for Colombia in the World Cup Round of 16, surpassing the all-time record previously held by Colombian goalkeeper David Ospina.
+However, his country's campaign eventually ended after a penalty shootout defeat to Switzerland.

+On 15 September 2026, Rodríguez announced his retirement from international football.